 In making claims for birth injuries, there are a number of costs, expenses, and damages you can attempt to recover.
 The following list includes the common types of claims, though every type may not be applicable in every case.
 These include:

-- General damages, which may include compensation for doctor’s negligence, for medical staff negligence, and for hospital negligence
+- General damages, which may include birth injury compensation for doctor’s negligence, for medical staff negligence, and for hospital negligence.

 - Special damages, which may include repayment of any out-of-pocket expenses.

 - Medical expenses, which may include all medical expenses incurred following birth injury incidents, such as the need for long term care or private healthcare.